-^{2.} For all other categories of officials subject to periodic declaration (including the 2.
+12 2.
 For all other categories of officials subject to periodic declaration (including the categories in the above points of paragraph 1), the audit is carried out every year for a total of at least 4 (four) percent of the total number of declarations.
 The Inspector General, based on risk assessment and the number of officials in each group, determines the level of the percentage for each group of functions according to paragraph 1 of Article 3 of this Law.
 The selection of the declaration is made by lottery, in the presence of the media, civil society and trade union representatives.
 The selection of an official/declaration in one year does not preclude the official/declaration from the lottery in the following year.

+official/declaration from the lottery in the following year.
 3. For the cases specified in paragraph 1, points a), b) and c), and paragraph 2 of this article, a double audit of the same declaration of the official made in the same year, should be avoided, except for the cases specified in paragraph 4 of this article.

-4. A full audit or re-audit of the declaration is conducted whenever the Inspector General considers it necessary, when he has information/data from legitimate sources, that cast doubt on the veracity and accuracy of the data contained in the declaration of an official and when there is discrépancy resulting from the arithmetic and logical audit, which indicates that the resources do not cover or justify the property rights of the declarer.
+4. A full audit or re-audit of the declaration is conducted whenever the Inspector General considers it necessary, when he has information/data from legitimate sources, that cast doubt on the veracity and accuracy of the data contained in the declaration of an official and when there is discrepancy resulting from the arithmetic and logical audit, which indicates that the resources do not cover or justify the property rights of the declarer.